 You will obviously save money if everyone else does the cooking.
 That’s just not the point here.
 I suffer from potluck anxiety and think they’re kind of a hassle.
 Why?
 The hassle part is simple.
 I don’t want the whole back and forth of what everyone’s bringing.
 It’s easy at work, where everyone has to stare at the signup sheet, but it’s not so easy when you’re spread out.
 As for the anxiety part… Once we had a potluck and this woman brought a “taco ring.”
 No one touched it, we had to google a picture of an actual one, and her feelings were forever hurt.
 I know I cook fine, but I don’t know about the rest of you.
-So, no advice on potlucks, but if you run out of money, have guests bring soda, paper plates, chips, etc. Those are simple, save you a little shopping, and won’t embarrass anyone.
+So, no advice on potlucks (unless you like themes), but if you run out of money, have guests bring soda, paper plates, chips, etc. Those are simple, save you a little shopping, and won’t embarrass anyone.

 Guide to Budgeting a Barbecue